Murder of Ahmaud Arbery: Other

 During testimony by Cara Richardson, director of the Glynn-Brunswick 911 call center, several calls were played for the jury to hear.
 In July 2019, Gregory McMichael reported "a lot of break-ins in this area, automobile break-ins.
 And my son and I just discovered" a male suspect, "he may be living under Bluff Creek bridge ...
 We just made contact with him".
 Other calls made by Travis McMichael in January 2020 and mid-February 2020 were also played, as well as a call by Gregory McMichael at the time of the incident.

 Security camera videos showed the jury that Arbery had visited Larry English's under-construction house five times between October 2019 to February 2020.
 The videos showed that Arbery had no bag, and he did not touch or take any items from the house.
 The jury also saw more security camera footage from the house, displaying other incidents of two white boys taking plywood from the property's garage, and separately, a white man and woman entering the house at night with a small bag.
 English made multiple 911 calls regarding the white couple, once saying: "I know that first time they went in and stole", from the boat at his property.
 English also called 911 over Arbery in 2019, describing him as a "trespasser".
 Citing ill health, English did not testify live in court, but instead a September 2021 video deposition of his was shown to the jury.
-English testified in his deposition that (1) people frequently explored his under-construction house; (2) he called 911 on Arbery in 2019 wanting police to tell Arbery "not to be there anymore"; (3) he barely knew the McMichaels and had never met William Bryan; (4) as to whether he told the McMichaels about incidents at his house – "probably", but "not sure"; (5) he had not authorized the McMichaels to confront anyone on his property; and (6) he did authorize a different neighbour (not Bryan) to check his property.
+English testified in his deposition that (1) people frequently explored his under-construction house; (2) he called 911 on Arbery in 2019 wanting police to tell Arbery "not to be there anymore"; (3) he barely knew the McMichaels and had never met William Bryan; (4) as to whether he told the McMichaels about incidents at his house – "probably", but "not sure"; (5) he had not authorized the McMichaels to confront anyone on his property; and (6) he did authorize a different neighbor (not Bryan) to check his property.